Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

 - Big Brother

-- Man With a Plan
+- Man with a Plan

 - Kevin Can Wait